Your browser is out of date

 Your physician may require medications such as (but not limited to) aspirin and Clopidogrel™† before and after treatment.
 Persons with known allergy to cobalt/chromium alloy (including major elements of cobalt, chromium, nickel, molybdenum, or tungsten) may suffer an allergic reaction to the Pipeline™ device.

 Check with your doctor for a complete list of potential complications.

-Traditional methods may be insufficient to treat challenging certain aneurysms.
-Long-term care of these aneurysms can thus be difficult.8
+Traditional methods may be insufficient to treat certain challenging aneurysms.
+Long-term care of these aneurysms can be difficult.8

 As outlined in PUFs and PREMIER trial results.